crums-io/skipledger/README.md

 Version `0.0.4` brought a number of usability improvements.

 - JSON representation of morsel data.
-Exposes type information about column values, as well as providing programmatic access from other enviroments than Java.
+Exposes type information about column values, as well as providing programmatic access from other environments than Java.
-- submerge command: slices out of pieces of data out of a morsel file into a new morsel file.
-(The owner of a morsel may not want to share all the information in it).
+- `mrsl submerge`: slices out of pieces of data from a morsel file into a new morsel file.
+(The owner of a morsel may wish to share only a *subset* of the data gathered in their morsel.)
 - Support for customized meta-info for morsels.
 This info is not validated but helps with usability.
 For eg, column titles/headings.